pfnet/image-pull-secrets-provisioner/README.md

           # Email address of the Google service account to which the Kubernetes ServiceAccount will impersonate
           imagepullsecrets.preferred.jp/googlecloud-service-account-email: SERVICE-ACCOUNT-ID@PROJECT-NAME.iam.gserviceaccount.com
       ```
+    - Principal annotations (`aws-role-arn` and `googlecloud-service-account-email`) can specify multiple principals separated by commas.
+Multiple image pull secrets will be provisioned for the ServiceAccount, one for each principal.
 3. Use the ServiceAccount for a pod by setting pod's `.spec.serviceAccountName` field
    ```yaml
    apiVersion: v1